 The only real downside of the hotel is a quite unappealing neighborhood.
-The littery environment might not be in the domain of the hotel, but sadly it does affect the impression of the guests.
-As long as you ask for the room with a view of the hotel’s nice pool, you will be fine!
+The littering environment might not be in the domain of the hotel, but sadly it does affect the impression of the guests.
+As long as you ask for a room with a view of the hotel’s nice pool, you will be fine!

 10. Indulge in breakfast, and repeat!

 As I visited Zefi Hotel in the low season, the restaurant was not fully operational, so I cannot give any feedback on the lunch/dinner offer.
 But if we can judge by the breakfast, this place should cover your gastronomical needs!
 Even if we were rare guests at this moment of the year, the buffet didn’t seem deficient at all.
 On the contrary, we were able to indulge in strawberries with whipped cream, bananas with honey and walnut, smoothies and cookies, and all the usual components of a 4-star breakfast.
 It was a visual and tasteful stimulation for another day of exploring the secrets of Naoussa!

 What to do in Naoussa – Conclusion